AlbertoR94/AlbertoR94/_projects/1_project.md

 ## Introduction
 - Problem statement.
 It is clear that customers is one of the most important assets of any business and therefore is very important to understand their needs and preferences.
-En la era actual dominado por la tecnología una compañia puede contar con una base de datos
+If a company has access to relevant information about customers behavior it makes sense to use this information to .
+For example we can split customer

 - What is RFM analysis?
 - Statistical models for behavior forecasting.